vuejs/vitepress/docs/reference/default-theme-config.md

 - Default: `Change language`

 Can be used to customize the aria-label of the language toggle button in navbar.
 This is only used if you're using [i18n](../guide/i18n).

+## externalLinkIcon

+- Type: `boolean`
+- Default: `false`

+Whether to show an external link icon next to external links in markdown.